 Range("C23").Value =WorksheetFunction.VLookup(lookup_value, _ myRange, 3, False)

-- Here, we activated the initial workbook by using the Workbook.Activate method.
+- The initial workbook is activated using the Workbook.Activate method.

-- Then, we applied the WorksheetFunction.VLookup method to get the data from another workbook and assigned the output to cell C23.
+- The WorksheetFunction.VLookup method gets the data from another workbook and assigns the output to C23.

 Workbooks("Sample Workbook.xlsx").Activate